Job code: UK-INF-2020-09-0008

 University of Oxford, Oxford, UK

-Peter Taylor is the Head of Clinical Sciences at the Botnar Research Centre where Professor Taylor directs the Biomedical Research Unit Inflammation theme and leads the rheumatology clinical trials group and related translational research programme at the Kennedy Institute of Rheumatology within the Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Sciences.
+Peter Taylor is the Head of Clinical Sciences at the Botnar Research Centre where he directs the Biomedical Research Unit Inflammation theme and leads the rheumatology clinical trials group and related translational research programme at the Kennedy Institute of Rheumatology within the Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Sciences.
 Professor Taylor has specialist clinical interests in rheumatoid arthritis and early inflammatory arthritis.
 Professor Taylor has over 20 years' experience in clinical trial design and international leadership in studies of biologic and small molecular therapies in RA and AS.

 Job code: UK-INF-2020-11-0018